aws/aws-cdk/design/external-references.md

 interface IDeserializationContext {
   scope: Construct;
   id: string;
-  readString(key: string, options?: ReadStringOptions): string;
+  readString(key: string, options?: DeserializationOptions): string;
+  readStringList(key: string, options?: DeserializationOptions): string[];
   readObject(key: string): IDeserializationContext;
 }

-interface ReadStringOptions {
+interface DeserializationOptions {
-  allowUnresolved?: boolean; /** @default true */
+  allowUnresolved?: boolean;
 }
 ```

+The method `readString` can be used to read values stored by `writeString`.

-`readString(key)` can be used to read values stored by `writeString`. and `readObject(key)` returns a deserialization context for composite deserialization written via `writeObject`.
+The method `readStringList` can be used to read string list values stored by `writeStringList`.

+The method `readObject` returns a deserialization context for composite deserialization written via `writeObject`.

-The `allowUnresolved` option for `readString` can be used by constructs to indicate that returned value must be a resolved value (i.e. not a token).
+The `allowUnresolved` option can be used by constructs to indicate that returned value __must be a resolved value__ (i.e. not a token).
 This implies, for example, that when importing this value, users cannot use the `resolveType: Deployment`  option (REQ8).

+The CloudFormation import/export serializer is unable to support unresolved imports for string lists, so `allowUnresolved` must be either undefined or set to `false`.
+If it is set to `true` and `readStringList` is used, an error will be thrown.

 Since `deserializeXxx` will need to create new construct objects, the deserialization context will supply a consistent `scope` and `id` which can be used to instantiate a construct object that represents this object.
 For example, `scope` can be mapped to the current `Stack` and `id` can be mapped to `exportName` which is ensured to be unique within the environment (and therefore, the current stack).